brangerbriz/machine-learning-docs/markdown/twitterbot-part-4-transfer-learning-fine-tuning-and-user-personalization.md

     </code>
 </pre>

 This HTML page is split into three `<sections>` for downloading data, managing models, and displaying generated text.
 Content wrapped in curly braces (e.g. `{{ }}`) represent data held in JavaScript variables inside of `src/electron.js`. `@click`, `:disabled`, and `v-*` attributes also refer to JavaScript functions and data, which we'll define soon. `v-if` and `v-for` define conditional rendering logic and loops respectively.
-I you've never used Vue.js before, it automatically updates the DOM via a JavaScript data model: the UI automagically updates whenever data in the JavaScript model changes.
+Vue.js automatically updates the DOM via a JavaScript data model: the UI automagically changes whenever data in the JavaScript model changes.
 JavaScript functions can also be called in response to user interaction events as is seen with the `@click` attributes, which call functions like `downloadTweets()`, `loadModel()`, `train()`, and `generate()`.
-This `index.html` file will act as template to render content and for users to trigger the actions which we'll define next in `src/electron.js`.
+This `index.html` file will act as a template to render content and for users to trigger the actions which we'll define next in `src/electron.js`.

 <pre class="code">
     <code class="javascript" data-wrap="false">